Supernova3339/changerawr/ideas.md

 Honestly, I need some sort of funding for this at some point.
 Here's a list of stuff that might incentivise you to support my efforts.
 - [ ] the about page has a list of every single sponsorer of the Changerawr project
 - [ ] dedicated page on the Changerawr website for viewing all sponsors.
-- [ ] sponsor tiers are overrated, will seperate it by business/personal though.
+- [ ] sponsor tiers are overrated, will separate it by business/personal though.
 Any level of support is appreciated.
 - [ ] add a license key system to Changerawr that literally just gives a "supporter" badge in the about page.
 - [ ] higher feature request priority.
 I am extremely talented and can most likely add any feature that is requested, perhaps this is a good incentive?